curl/everything-curl/building-tls.md

 ### Schannel

-    ./configure --with-winssl --without-ssl
+    ./configure --with-schannel --without-ssl

-(WinSSL is an alternative name for Schannel) configure will detect Schannel in its default path by default.
-You can optionally point configure to a custom install path prefix where it can find
+configure will detect Schannel in its default path by default.
-WinSSL:

-    ./configure --with-winssl=/home/user/installed/winssl --without-ssl
+(WinSSL was previously an alternative name for Schannel, and earlier curl versions instead needed `--with-winssl`)